Lumis Life

 Period vs. Cohort Tables

-Most published life tables are period tables — they capture mortality rates observed in a single calendar year (or short period) and apply those rates across all future ages.
+Most published life tables are period tables.
+They capture mortality rates observed in a single calendar year (or short period) and apply those rates across all future ages.
 They answer the question: "If mortality rates stayed exactly where they are today at every age, how long would this person live?"

 But mortality rates do not stay constant.
 They have been declining for decades across most age groups and most causes of death.
-A period table systematically underestimates the life expectancy of anyone who will benefit from future mortality improvements — which is nearly everyone.
+A period table systematically underestimates the life expectancy of anyone who will benefit from future mortality improvements, which is nearly everyone.

 Cohort tables attempt to correct for this by projecting future mortality improvements.
 The SOA's MP-2021 mortality improvement scale, for example, models expected annual reductions in mortality rates by age and sex, based on historical trends and expert judgment.
 Health-adjusted longevity models that incorporate mortality improvement scales produce more realistic projections than those that rely on static period tables alone.